-- Occasionally, it gets infected.
-It then becomes more swollen and painful.
+- Rarely, it gets infected.
+It then becomes more swollen, red and painful.

-- Sight is not affected.
-Rarely, it can become so big that it presses on the eyeball and distorts vision.
+- Sight is not affected, although very occasionally it can become big enough to press on the eyeball and distort vision.

 What is the treatment for a chalazion?

-- No treatment may be advised at first.
-Between 1 in 4 and 1 in 2 people get better without any treatment.
-It can take quite a long time, between two and six months or more to resolve.
-However, if it is not causing you any problems, it is probably best to just to watch and wait.
+- No treatment may be necessary as up to half of people get better without any treatment.
+This can take between two and six months but if the chalazion is not causing you any problems, it is probably best just to watch and wait.

 - Hot compresses help to ease discomfort.
-Hold a clean flannel that has been in hot water gently but firmly against the closed eye.
-Do this for 5-10 minutes, 3-4 times a day.
+Hold a clean flannel that has been in hot water gently but firmly against the closed eye for 5-10 minutes, 3-4 times a day.
 Sometimes this warmth and slight pressure is enough to soften the contents of the fluid-filled swelling (cyst), helping it drain more easily.
-(The water should be hot, but comfortable and not scalding.)
+(The water should be hot but comfortable and not scalding.)

 - Massage of the cyst after using a hot compress can encourage the cyst to drain.
 Do this gently, with a clean finger or cotton bud, in the direction of the eyelashes.

-- Cleaning the eyelid twice per day removes grease and grime that may contribute to cysts forming.
+- Cleaning the eyelid twice per day removes grease and dead skin cells that may contribute to cysts forming.
 A weak solution of baby shampoo in warm water is ideal.

-- A small operation is an option if it does not go, or if it causes troublesome symptoms.
+- A small operation is an option if it is troublesome or persistent.
 Your GP can refer you to an eye surgeon (ophthalmologist) for this.
-The operation is done under local anaesthetic, although children and some adults may not tolerate this and may require general anaesthetic.
+The operation is usually done under local anaesthetic, although children and some adults may not tolerate this and may require general anaesthetic.
 The eyelid is numbed.
 A small cut is then made on the inside of the eyelid to release the contents of the cyst and it is scraped out.
 After surgery antibiotic drops or ointment are commonly prescribed.

 Are there any complications?

-Most fluid-filled swellings (cysts) cause few, if any, problems.
-Rarely, a cyst can become infected, and this infection can spread to involve the whole eyelid and tissues surrounding the eye.
-The eyelid may be very swollen and red, you might not be able to open the eye and you may have a lot of pain and a high temperature (fever).
-Sometimes the eyeball is pushed forward so that your eye sticks out more, and you may be very sensitive to the light.
+Most chalazia cause no problems.
+Rarely, a cyst can become infected and this infection can spread to involve the whole eyelid and tissues surrounding the eye.
+The eyelid may be very swollen and red.
+You might not be able to open the eye and you may have a lot of pain and a high temperature (fever).
 If you develop this type of complication, called orbital cellulitis, you need to see a medical professional urgently.
 Treatment of orbital cellulitis is with antibiotics, usually into a vein (intravenously) via a drip, in hospital.

 Will it happen again?

 For most people a chalazion occurs just once.
-However, some people are prone to developing them and it may come back (recur).
-You may be able to prevent it from recurring by using a hot compress on the eyelids (described above) and massaging the eyelids each morning.
+However, some people are prone to developing them and they may come back (recur).
+You may be able to prevent this by using a hot compress on the eyelids (described above) and massaging the eyelids each morning.

 Dr Tim Kenny